RoadieHQ/marketing-site/content/docs/integrations/jira/index.md

 ### Step 2: Base64 encode the credentials

+This step is optional for Jira Server/DC which can use Bearer tokens.
+You'll need to configure an environment variable to use Bearer tokens (see step 3).

-The Jira plugin handles authentication using Basic auth so the token needs to be converted into a compatible format.
+Jira Cloud uses Basic auth so the token needs to be converted into a compatible format.
 First we need to prefix the token with the Jira user email and base64 encode it.

 For example